Jose Miranda Player Props: Twins vs. Marlins

-Jose Miranda -- 1-for-3 with an RBI in his last game -- will be in action for the Minnesota Twins against the Miami Marlins, with Sandy Alcantara on the mound, on April 4 at 6:40 PM ET.
+On Wednesday, Jose Miranda (on the back of going 0-for-3) and the Minnesota Twins play the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 1:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Marlins.
+He had a hitless performance in his most recent game (0-for-3) against the Marlins.

 Jose Miranda Game Info & Props vs. the Marlins